 Alongside making active choices based on localness of ingredients with health benefits.
 We are also being encouraged by fuelled word-of-mouth recommendations and by the ‘Celebrification’ of ingredients and recipes of influencer marketing – ‘Lean In 15!’ anyone?!

 The common mantra in the industry is stock control and how it directly links to a robust bottom line.
-With companies feeling the financial pinch due to rising costs of food and ingredients combined with the increase in competition within the market.
+Companies feel the financial pinch due to rising costs of food and ingredients combined with the increase in competition within the market.
 It’s become apparent that every little saving has an enormous impact.

 We have also seen the once simple restaurant EPoS device develop into an entity capable of doing multiple tasks not previously imagined.
 The introduction of technologies like kiosks has revolutionised fast-food chains. alongside food delivery apps.
 They have opened a new revenue stream not previously imagined by retailers.

-The further introduction of kitchen management systems has also streamlined the preparing process and deliver a quick and easy process for diners, chefs and waitstaff.
+The further introduction of kitchen management systems has also streamlined the preparation process and delivered a quick and easy process for diners, chefs and waitstaff.
 This streamlined method results in a huge reduction in wasted product and idle time for employees.

 With increased efficiency, companies have provided themselves with the ability to become more sustainable as well as profitable.
-Being able to use this technology spot trends of popular dishes and inspiring the next big seller on the menu.
+Being able to use this technology to spot trends of popular dishes and inspire the next big seller on the menu.